NA1DES17/interactive-rating-component-main/style-guide.md

 <!-- Add rating here -->

-out of 5 Thank you!
-We appreciate you taking the time to give a rating.
-If you ever need more support, don’t hesitate to get in touch!
+out of 5
+Thank you!